anabramos/k9sisters-project/README.md

 <img src="assets/design/features/services-overview.png" style="width: 40%">

 ### Booking page
 - In the booking page there is a form for users to book their services as prefered.
-All fiels are required for the booking except the 'allergies' field since this field might also not apply.
 - The form collects data related to the owner (contact details) the dog (general details) and the service the costumer is booking (type of service, date of service and paymenth method of choice).
 - After filling in the form, the costumer can submit the form or clear (reset) its content.
 - When a form is submitted,  the visitor is directed to a confirmation page.